Cheltenham-Open-Data/fix-my-street/README.md

 - Pothole on Pennsylvania Avenue, 17th November :- [https://www.fixmystreet.com/report/6752395](https://www.fixmystreet.com/report/6752395)
 - Flyposting, 17th November :- [https://www.fixmystreet.com/report/6752188](https://www.fixmystreet.com/report/6752188)
 - Multiple potholes/poorly patched bits of road which are dangerous enough to cause a cyclist to come off bike.
 Also, if try and get round them have to pull right into the middle of road with danger as a result from cars from behind.
 Potholes can't be seen at all in the dark!, 17th November :- [https://www.fixmystreet.com/report/6752183](https://www.fixmystreet.com/report/6752183)
-- Sink hole in road, 17th November :- [https://www.fixmystreet.com/report/6752176](https://www.fixmystreet.com/report/6752176)
-- Raised ironwork and sunken tarmac around it in middle of lane going South.
-Very dangerous as very narrow road at blind junction and cars swing out to avoid it, crossing the white line.
-Very dangerous junction anyway.
-Not just bad for cars but lethal for cyclists!, 17th November :- [https://www.fixmystreet.com/report/6752170](https://www.fixmystreet.com/report/6752170)

 <!-- fix_marker ends -->